Shun Sato (figure skater): Early career

-Sato began skating in 2009 at the age of three and his first figure skating coach was Suguru Namioka.
+Sato began skating in 2009 at the age of five, and his first figure skating coach was Suguru Namioka.
 In 2011, Sato temporarily moved his training to Saitama after he and his family were forced to evacuate Sendai following the Tōhoku earthquake and tsunami.
-He would later return to Saitama in 2018, where Tadao Kusaka began coaching him.
+In 2018, he returned to Saitama; where Tadao Kusaka began coaching him.

 He is a four-time Japanese national novice champion and the 2018–19 Japanese national junior silver medalist.
 On the junior level, Sato is also the 2018 Bavarian Open silver medalist and the 2019 International Challenge Cup champion.

 As the four-time Japanese national novice champion, Sato was invited to skate in the gala at the 2015 NHK Trophy, 2016 NHK Trophy and 2017 World Team Trophy.
 He was also invited to skate in the gala at the 2019 World Championships as the silver medalist in the 2018 Japanese junior nationals.